Where I Find Hand Pulled Ramen Near Me

 What is hand-pulled ramen?+

-Hand-pulled ramen uses noodles made by repeatedly stretching and folding a single piece of dough by hand until it becomes many thin, even strands, pulled fresh to order.
-The technique comes from Chinese la mian and is famous in Lanzhou beef noodle soup.
+Hand-pulled ramen uses noodles made by repeatedly stretching and folding a single piece of dough by hand until it becomes many thin, even strands, pulled fresh to order for each customer.
+The technique comes from Chinese la mian and is most famous in Lanzhou beef noodle soup, though some Japanese shops also pull noodles in-house.

-Many people think so.
-Because they are stretched and cooked fresh, hand-pulled noodles have a springy, elastic chew (koshi) and a freshness that dried or pre-cut noodles cannot match.
+Many people think so, and for good reason.
+Because they are stretched and cooked fresh, hand-pulled noodles have a springy, elastic chew and a wheaty freshness that dried or pre-cut noodles cannot match.
+That said, a perfectly made machine-cut Japanese ramen noodle matched to its broth is also exceptional — both traditions have real value.

 Where can I find hand-pulled ramen near me?+

-Use the map above to find ramen nearby, then look for Lanzhou beef noodle or la mian shops, or any spot that lists hand-pulled noodles.
-Check listings and photos, or simply ask the shop.
+Use the map above to find ramen nearby, then look for Lanzhou beef noodle or la mian shops specifically, or any listing that mentions hand-pulled noodles.
+Check photos and reviews for images of the noodle-making process, or simply ask the shop — they are usually proud to confirm it.

 What is the difference between hand-pulled noodles and Japanese ramen noodles?+